 Rotating Models (RTH) -These models have rotating turrets with telescoping booms on them and are available with lifting capacities from 8,800 to 28,600 lbs (up to 14.3 tons) and boom lengths from 57 to 167 feet.
 Generally used on construction sites for moving material and assisting with construction and demolition for safe, fast, and efficient building.
 HMO licensing is proposed to be required to operate these.

-Fixed Boom Models (TH-standard lift seriesHTH-heavy lift series) -These models have fixed booms and are available in lifting capacities up to 11,000 to 110,000 lbs. and boom lengths from 24 to 78 feet.
+Fixed Boom Models (TH-standard lift series/HTH-heavy lift series) -These models have fixed booms and are available in lifting capacities up to 11,000 to 110,000 lbs. and boom lengths from 24 to 78 feet.

 All Magni models have state-of-the-art Load Management Systems (LMI) and Load Limiting Technology which create an extremely safe operating environment.